AlexPerathoner/SlimHUD/README.md

 You have now successfully replaced those ugly and old overlays!
 Congrats!

 For future updates it won't be necessary to go through all of these steps.
 Just copy the [latest release](https://github.com/AlexPerathoner/SlimHUD/releases/latest) into your application Folder.

-You already have
+### Uninstalling
+If you'd like to restore the system's HUDs follow the same steps described above.
+With the [latest release](https://github.com/AlexPerathoner/SlimHUD/releases/latest) a copy of the text you deleted from ```/System/Library/LaunchAgents/com.apple.OSDUIHelper.plist``` is provided.
+Copy it between \<plist version=”1.0″> and \</plist>.

 ## Credits